ikessler21/Microscope-Pipeline/README.md

 ### 5. Results

 Once the program completes, a window will display the detected particles in bounding boxes, along with additional information for analysis.

-## Conclusion

-This project provides a streamlined method to detect microplastics in soil samples.
-After setting up the camera and running the program, you can analyze the results for microplastic detection.
-If you encounter any issues with the camera setup or running the program, refer to the **DNX-Python-API** documentation and the Dino-Lite resources for further assistance.